Former defense official gets prison over Afghanistan bribe

 The cash was in Wade's backpack when he was arrested, authorities said.

+The contractor had contacted U.S. authorities in Afghanistan last summer and reported that Wade was soliciting bribes, Assistant Attorney Robert McBurney told Reuters.

+The contractor agreed to work with the government as a confidential informant in the investigation, McBurney said.

 Under the scheme, Wade would provide the company with other bidders' quotes so that it would be the low bidder and get the contract, according to prosecutors.
-Wade, who earlier had accepted $4,000 from the same contractor, pleaded guilty to the charges in December.
+Wade, who earlier had accepted $4,000 from the same contractor, pleaded guilty to the charges in December and was fired from his job.

+He could have been sentenced up to 15 years in prison for the crime.

 "Bribery costs our taxpayers countless millions every year," said Sally Yates, Attorney for the Northern District of Georgia.